iorobertob/booking/README.md

 # Booking System

 ## TODO:
+* Add fields to user model to register sign up date and last login, booked items
 * Do not serve images from Flask, serve from nginx instead.
 * Simplify the email templates.
 Right now is a bloated html mess.
 * Implement Flask Blueprints.